darebrawley/mip653/_projects/final-project.md

 - Methodology description + diagram (see examples in [assignment 03](/../assignment03))
 - Thematic maps depicting your research from your final presentation slides
 - Conclusion
+- Bibliography (please be sure to include full citations for all datasets used and all reference sources)

 Final reports/atlases must be uploaded to Canvas as a single designed PDF.
 Must be uploaded by December 18.
 (Hard deadline)
 ___